fac-members/fac-slides/src/slides/term-4/gateway.md

 I will submit, on your behalf:

 - English and Maths qualifications
-- A complete Portfolio of evidence (and mapping)
+- A complete portfolio of evidence (and mapping)
 - Project summary and mapping
 - Sign-off forms